tbidne/nix-config/README.md

 After that we can do the real build with `nixos-rebuild switch --flake '.#nixos'`.

-To update `flake.lock`, run `nix flake lock`.
+To update all inputs in `flake.lock`, run `nix flake update`.

-To update a specific input, run `nix flake lock --update-input <input-name>.
+To update a specific input, run `nix flake lock --update-input <input-name>`.

 ## Nix Shell
 The line